jfarid27/Promisables.jl/README.md

 ## Examples

 See the [tests](https://github.com/jfarid27/Promisables.jl/blob/master/test/runtests.jl) for a few examples.
-Along with this, I have added an implementation
+Along with this, I have added an implementation in [Monads](https://github.com/pao/Monads.jl) to for a cleaner syntax.